NorthernMan54/homebridge-alexa/README.md

 * I have started recording troubleshooting tips here based on issues seen by the community [Troubleshooting](Troubleshooting.MD).
 * All homebridge PIN's in your setup need to be set to the same value.
-* Whitelisting/blacklisting of accessories is not supported, but this can be achieved at the plugin level by putting the plugins you don't want exposed to Alexa in their own instance of HomeBridge, and for that instance of Alexa, don't include -I command line option.
-Discovery will fail for that instance, and the accessories will not be exposed.
 * An Alexa device or a software based Alexa is required.
 Using just the App or Website does not work, and device discovery will fail to find devices.
 The Reverb app is a software based Alexa that is known to work.
 * The maximum number of supported devices is 300.
 This is a limitation from the from the Amazon side, and not the plugin.
 * If your Amazon account is not domiciled in the country where your Alexa is located the skill will not work.
 This is a limitation on the Amazon side and not with the plugin.  ie if you are in the UK and use an Amazon.com account, the skill will not work.
 You need to use an Amazon account domiciled in the UK